TritonDataCenter/sdc-cloudapi/docs/index.md

 It also returns the Location in the headers where the new NIC lives in the HTTP API.
 If a NIC already exists for that network, a 302 redirect will be returned instead of the object.

+As of CloudAPI v8.5.0, AddNic now accepts a [network object](#network-objects) for the network parameter.
+It's still possible to pass in just the network UUID string instead of using the new network object format.

 If the input network uuid is a network pool (a logical grouping of one or more networks that share the same routability characteristics) then a NIC will be